The Peutinger Map & Naples

 version of the entire Peutinger map on

-Wikipedia at
+Wikipedia at this link.

-this link.
-It's at the bottom of the
+It's at the bottom of their page.

 All images (except the